• About

 • Aboriginal Head Start Land-based Project $10 million (Ministry of Children and Family Development)

 Heritage BC is privileged to work with the Province and the Ministry of Forests, Lands, Natural Resources and Rural Development as a program delivery partner for a portion of the Unique Heritage Infrastructure funding.
-159 submissions were reviewed by five peer-review juries made up of 20 heritage professionals.

-Funded Projects (organization, project title)
+List of Funded Projects (organization, project title)

 1. Alkw Media Society, House of Numst’